All answers have been held as short as possible and require an understanding and study of the corresponding chapter of the book.

 The user does not have to change any settings on his/her device for international roaming.
 All packets that are sent and received are always routed through the GGSN in the subscriber’s home network.
 This is possible as the access point name (APN) is a qualified domain name and the SGSN inserts the mobile country code (MCC) and the mobile network code (MNC) as well as a top level domain (‘.gprs’) to the APN string received by the subscriber during the connection establishment.
 This domain name is then sent to a DNS server which resolves the domain name into the IP address of the GGSN in the subscriber’s home network.

 During a GPRS attach, the mobile device registers with the network.
-Afterwards, the network is aware that the device has been switched on and in which routing area it is located.
+Afterward, the network is aware that the device has been switched on and in which routing area it is located.
 Up to this point no IP address has been assigned to the mobile device and no data can be transmitted.
 The IP address is only assigned to a mobile device during the PDP context activation procedure.
 Billing is also only invoked during the activation of a PDP context.

 In order to transfer data via GPRS to and from the Internet, a PDP context has to be established between the mobile device and the GPRS network.
 During the establishment of a PDP context the mobile device sends the access point name which identifies the GGSN and profile to be used to establish a connection to the internet.
 (Also see answer 10)

 MMS messages are always exchanged between a mobile device and the MMS gateway which is located behind the GGSN.
 For sending an MMS the mobile device first establishes a GPRS connection and uses the APN which the network operator has foreseen for the MMS service.
 Usually it is only possible to reach the MMS gateway via this APN.
-Afterwards the MMS, which has many similarities to an eMail, is sent by using an HTTP-PUT push command.
+Afterward, the MMS, which has many similarities to an eMail, is sent by using an HTTP-PUT push command.
 This command is also used by web browsers to send the input the user has made on a web page in text fields, etc. to the web server.
-Once the MMS is received by the MMS gateway it is stored and attempt is made to deliver the message to the destination.
+Once the MMS is received by the MMS gateway it is stored and an attempt is made to deliver the message to the destination.
 If the destination is a mobile subscriber, an SMS is sent to inform the mobile device of the waiting MMS message.
 Depending on the configuration of the mobile device it either establishes a GPRS connection immediately or queries the user first before doing so.
 To receive the MMS message the mobile device uses the HTTP-GET command.
 This command is also used by web browsers to request web pages from a web server.

 An MMS message has many similarities to an eMail.
 The header for example is structured in a similar way as an eMail header and just contains additional X-MMS-tags which contain MMS specific information.
 Text and pictures are sent in the “body” of the MMS and are separated by Multipurpose Internet Mail Extension (MIME) separators.
 The first part of an MMS body is the description of the general layout of the message.
 SMIL, an XML language, is used for this purpose.
 Further MIME parts of the MMS then contain the text, pictures, videos, etc.